 - Auditable: Transactions are traceable and allow for independent reviews for compliance.

-- Flexible: uses data from various approaches to life cycle analysis.
+- Flexible: Uses data from various approaches to life cycle analysis.

-The Greenhouse Gas Protocol provides guidance for various scenarios and circumstances to assist with identifying Scope 2 emissions and to avoid double-counting emissions between Scope 1 and Scope 2 emissions.
+The Greenhouse Gas Protocol provides guidance for various scenarios and circumstances to assist with identifying Scope 2 emissions to avoid double-counting emissions between Scope 1 and Scope 2 emissions.

-Overall, scope 3 emissions (also known as value chain emissions) often represent the majority of an organization’s total GHG emissions according to the United States’ Environmental Protection Agency.
+Overall, Scope 3 emissions (also known as value chain emissions) often represent the majority of an organization’s total GHG emissions according to the United States’ Environmental Protection Agency.